 - Unplugged the HTC Vive headset and restarted the computer.

 - Booted Steam and SteamVR back up.
 No error messages!
 Yay!

 EverestVR took forever to load.
 To all VR developers out there, please play some jokes or something during loading screens.
-In a HMD, you can’t just walk away to get a drink or pet the dog like when waiting on a console game.
+In an HMD, you can’t just walk away to get a drink or pet the dog like when waiting on a console game.
 Standing in the dark is super boring.

 Once the game finally loaded I opened the Steam menu to adjust the sound.
-Doing so, I accidently exited the game.
+Doing so, I accidentally exited the game.
 This froze the EverestVR.
 I had to take off my headphones and Vive to fix the problem from my laptop.
 I closed the game from my laptop but it was still showing up as “exiting” in the Vive.
 Not good.

 I had to close Steam and SteamVR on my laptop to clear the Vive.
-I also un-plugged and re-plugged it back in just to be safe.
+I also unplugged and re-plugged it back in just to be safe.

 Round 2 with Everest

 Everest is the most challenging mountain to climb, right?
 Not everyone does it on their first try.
 I opened EverestVR from my Steam Library inside the Vive.
 The “exiting” screen appeared in front of me.

 I restarted Steam (again) and loaded Everest VR (again).
 I could hear the music for the game as if it was loading but it seemed frozen still.
 I couldn’t move my hands and when I turned my head the graphics didn’t move.